Yngzlili/Artix-Hostmot2/README.md

 # Artix Hostmot2
- Hostmot2 firmware ported to an Artix
+ Hostmot2 firmware ported to an Artix FPGA